Associate Professor of Law

 - A.B., Government (magna cum laude), Harvard University (1995)

 Before entering the legal academy, Professor Crayton served as a foreign law clerk to Chief Justice Sandile Ngcobo on the Constitutional Court for the Republic of South Africa and as a law clerk to Judge Harry T. Edwards on the U.S. Court of Appeals for the DC Circuit.
 He joined the Carolina Law faculty as an Associate Professor in 2010.
-This year, he will teach courses on Election Law, Comparative Constitutional Law, and Legislative Process.

 Utilizing his research in the scholarly world, Professor Crayton has also aided in the development of election law and policy.
 Most recently, he led a group of academics who submitted a widely cited amicus brief to the U.S. Supreme Court in the case Shelby County v.
 Holder (a test of the temporary provisions of the 1965 Voting Rights Act).
 He was contributing amicus counsel in the U.S. Supreme Court for the Congressional Black Caucus in the Voting Rights Act lawsuit Bartlett v.
 Strickland as well as co-counsel to the Congressional Tri-Caucus (Congressional Black, Hispanic, and Asian Pacific American Caucuses) in Northwest Austin Municipal Utility District Number One (NAMUDNO) v.
 Holder, another seminal voting rights case.
 Professor Crayton has also developed an online educational tool called The Redistricting Game to increase public knowledge about the complex rules governing the redistricting process.
 He regularly consults with organizational and political actors around the country on state and local redistricting and voting rights matters.